 1. Concerns Over Environmental and Overall Community Safety Due to the Possible Radiation Leakages

-The Chernobyl nuclear accident of 1986 in the Ukrainian region of the former Soviet Union and the Fukushima Daiichi nuclear disaster of 2011 in Japan are some of the notable examples of accidents that serve as a major basis for arguments or criticisms against nuclear power.
+The Chernobyl nuclear accident of 1986 in the Ukrainian region of the former Soviet Union and the Fukushima Daiichi nuclear disaster of 2011 in Japan are some of the notable examples of accidents that serve as a major basis for the criticisms and purported disadvantages of nuclear power.
 Take note that these two incidents involved radioactive contamination that resulted in immediate negative economic impacts from costs associated with containment and damages to properties, as well as environmental and public health offshoots.

 Physician and anti-nuclear advocate Helen Mary Caldicott described nuclear power as a merely complicated and dangerous way of boiling water.
 Her book “Nuclear Power Is Not The Answer To Global Warming Or Anything Else” discussed several drawbacks of this alternative source of energy.
 Such include the possibility of nuclear meltdowns from human-induced failures, natural calamities, and terrorist attacks; and the health and environmental consequences of radiation contamination.